davebra/pickthisapp_microservice_crossplatform/README.md

 * JWT - JSON Web Tokens, token generator, managed with cookies
 * Mongoose - MongoDB Node.js library
 * Amazon AWS - Optionally, is possible to upload pictures in a S3 bucket
-* body-parser, busboy-body-parser - parse of the body content of the requests
+* body-parser - parse of the body content of the requests
 * dotenv - for manage environment variables with .env files or PaaS setting

 ### RestAPI documentation